skip to main content

 Ski Safe - Top tips to stay safe and injury free when skiing

-We are all keen to get back on the slopes, especially after missing last season.
+It's that time of year again.
+We are all keen to get out on the slopes or to head off piste for some fresh tracks.
 Here are my top tips to stay safe and injury free when skiing and what to do if something bad does happen.

 Before you go:

 1) Make sure you are fit for your ski holiday.
-Go to the gym and do ski specific exercises.
-To train at home use an App like SkiFit to make sure your body is ready for a week of skiing!
+Go to the gym or train at home doing ski specific exercises to make sure your body is ready for a week of skiing.
+You want to come back with both your ACLs still in tact!!

 2) Make sure you are insured correctly.
-Buy your own ski insurance or buy the insurance offered with your ski pass and make sure you know what it covers.
+Buy your own ski specific insurance or buy the insurance offered with your ski pass.
+Make sure you know exactly what the insurance you have got covers.
+Is off-piste skiing covered?
+Would you need search and rescue cover?
+Repatriation?

 3) Take an Outdoor First Aid course.
 BASI Instructor, Alison Thacker and British Mountain Guide, Rob Jarvis regularly update their first aid skills with React First on our ITC 16hr Outdoor First Aid course.

-4) If it's been a while book a ski lesson or if you'd like to head somewhere more adventurous but don't have the mountain skills book a mountain guide to take you out.
+5) If it's been a while, why not book a ski lesson or if you'd like to head somewhere more adventurous but don't have the mountain skills book a mountain guide to take you out.

 1) Warm up.
 Make sure you do a few warm up runs on easy pistes before you head off-piste or onto harder slopes.